 - Winter - four hours a day

-- Cool your home at 78 degrees or warmer with the thermostat fan switched to auto.
-For additional savings, raise your thermostat to 82 degrees or warmer when you're away.
+- Cool your home at 78° F or higher with the thermostat fan switched to auto.
+For additional savings, raise your thermostat to 82° F or higher when you’re away.

-- Heat your home at 68 degrees or cooler with the thermostat fan switched to auto.
-To save even more, lower your thermostat to 65 degrees or cooler at night or when you're away from home.
+- Heat your home at 68° F or lower with the thermostat fan switched to auto.
+To save even more, lower your thermostat to 65° F or lower at night or when you're away from home.

 - Clean or replace the A/C filter regularly to help your unit run more efficiently and trim cooling costs.